wolffles/SimpChapp/README.md

 # SimpChapp

 Simple Chat APP
-A place to chat, send pictures, and video call.

 Node, express, socketIO, PeerJS, Vite, React in production it serves static files created using "npm run build"